r-pufky/docs/markdown-style-guide.md

 * _README.md_ per directory level.
 This allows the directory to express context and github to render the file in the subdirectory.
 * Sub-documents are _lower-with-dashes.md_.
-* If document is from a template, link to the template version at the bottom of the document (commit version in github). e.g. [template.md]
 * See [Github Flavored Markdown][j3] for markdown langauge definitions.

 ### Markdown callouts